Alastair7/neffable/Journal.md

 **[24/08/2024]** We have created a kind of scaffolding in the backend using or trying to use a TDD approach, looks good for now.

+**[26/08/2024]** We have connected succesfully supabase database and we are figuring out how to test it properly.

 #### Final Result: